Ercenk/ContosoAMPBasic/README.md

     **Make sure you register a multi-tenant application**, you can find the differences in the
     [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps).
-    Select the “ID tokens” on the “Authentication” page.
+    Select the "ID tokens" on the "Authentication" page.
 Also add two Redirect URLs, he base URL of the web app, and another web app URL with /signin-oidc added.